Hello Angel: Album background

 In 1983, Shaw wrote and recorded a new original album entitled Choose Life, 1,000 promotional copies of which were released in support of the World Peace Exposition.
 However demand by fans led to the album being officially released on the Palace label.
-Around this time, Shaw received a letter signed "Two incurable Sandie Shaw fans" telling her that "The Sandie Shaw legacy is not over yet - there is more to be done."
+Around this time, Shaw received a letter signed "Two incurable Sandie Shaw fans" telling her that "The Sandie Shaw legacy is not over yet – there is more to be done."
 It was in fact from Steven Morrissey and Johnny Marr of The Smiths.
 They also informed her that they had written a song that they would be delighted if she would record.
 Though wary at first, Shaw agreed to meet Morrissey and continued to receive letters from him via Geoff Travis of Rough Trade Records (the label to which the band was signed), a personal friend of Powell's.

 Shaw eventually recorded the song, "I Don't Owe You Anything" as well as versions of other Smiths songs, including "Hand in Glove," which had been their first single.
 Shaw's version of the song was subsequently released as a single, and reached the Top 30 in the UK Singles Chart.
 It was accompanied by a performance on Top Of The Pops, which involved Shaw writhing on the floor kicking her feet in the air backed by The Smiths all in bare feet (as a tribute to her quirk of performing barefoot during the 1960s).
-An album with Rough Trade was discussed, but the project was put on the back burner when Shaw became pregnant.
+An album with Rough Trade was discussed, but the project was put on hold when Shaw became pregnant.

 Two years later Shaw was signed to Polydor Records and released two singles with them.
 She also embarked on her first University tour in over twenty years.
 Again an album was discussed, but was cancelled due to a change in management and the feeling that the two singles had not done well enough for an album to be made.
 In the end, Shaw secured a deal with Rough Trade to make the Hello Angel album (the title of which was inspired by a postcard from Morrissey), and it was released in 1988.